toonvandenbos/WpSqlBuilder/README.md

 ## Chaining

-The SQL query is builded once you call `get()`.
-Before, you can chain all of the following functions, without any specific order.
-This means you can build very complex queries, using all the flexibility you need.
+The SQL query is built once you call `get()`.
+Before that, you can chain all of the following functions, without any specific order.
+This means you can build very complex queries in a very flexible way.

 ```php
 use WpSqlBuilder\Builder as WpSqlBuilder;